« About Thomas Phinney (long)

 I then spent a year as a consultant in 1996-97, during which time I also created and taught a class on font production at RIT.
 This was a fun period, in which I worked with many companies, including Apple, Adobe, Microsoft and Agfa.
 One project I consulted on was creating a new paper for inkjet printing.
 I was also a contributing editor to a newsletter for prepress professionals.

 One of the first big projects I took on was trying to make everything come together for the font subsystem of PostScript 3.
 Before that, Adobe just had Type 1 fonts, with Adobe Standard Encoding, and matching fonts in printer ROM.
 Now they were trying to have printer fonts match up with both Type 1 and TrueType fonts on the “host” computer, support both “standard” and Central European (CE) encodings, and also allow for an optional new compressed “Chameleon” Type 14 format in ROM.
 Things did not immediately all come together, and that experience dramatically impressed on me the importance of understanding the entire workflow.
-Components may seem fine by themselves – heck, they may even be fine by themselves – but that does not mean they are actually compatible in an end-to-end workflow.
+Components may seem fine by themselves—heck, they may even be fine by themselves—but that does not mean they are actually compatible in an end-to-end workflow.

 After a couple of years at Adobe I went back to school part time, while continuing to work full time.
 This time I did an MBA at UC Berkeley.
 I thought that learning more about the business side of things would be handy.

 Even back in my Adobe days, I started getting involved in interesting typographic side projects.
 I have been consulted as an expert on several cases of allegedly forged documents, including testifying in court over a forged will.
 My most high-profile case was my research and commentary on the disputed Bush national guard memos.
 My research there later turned into another software patent idea, which became my first solo patent – I had a couple of joint patents already, relating to glyph synthesis.
-After my design patent for Hypatia Sans was granted, I might have become the first Adobe employee to have both a utility patent and a design patent.
+After my design patent for Hypatia Sans was granted, I may have become the first Adobe employee to have both a utility patent and a design patent.
 I am also active with the international type society, ATypI, on the board of directors since 2004, and treasurer since 2006.

-I was Adobe’s program manager for western fonts for a couple of years, then for fonts for a couple of years.
+I was Adobe’s program manager for western fonts for a couple of years, then for fonts in general for a couple of years.
 In January 2004 my responsibilities shifted around: for the next year and a half, I remained half-time on type, but spent half my time being the liaison for our core technology components going into Adobe InDesign.
 As part of this realignment I moved up to Seattle.
 This was desirable for several reasons, including the more temperate weather (San Jose is too warm for some of us Canadians) and the cheaper housing (Seattlites think it’s expensive, but almost anywhere is cheaper than San Jose).
 It also broadened and deepened my understanding of Adobe technologies and InDesign.

 In summer 2005, after InDesign CS2 shipped, my responsibilities shifted again.
 I handed off InDesign core tech bits to somebody else, and took on an equivalent role for two less demanding products, Version Cue and GoLive.
 This gave me a bunch of time (30-40%) to dedicate to Adobe’s SING technology for fonts.